Veteran Johnson, rookie Byram form tight bond on 'D' for Avs - WHIZ News

 Almost.

 Earlier this season, Byram dealt with concussion symptoms.
 He even took a break from the team to mend.
-Johnson unfortunately knows all about the topic, playing in just four regular-season games during 2020-21 and missing out on a postseason where Colorado was eliminated by Vegas in the second round.
+Johnson knows all about the topic, playing in just four regular-season games during 2020-21 and missing out on a postseason when Colorado was eliminated by Vegas in the second round.

 His light-hearted presence was missed.